FIFTH OF A SERIES of Christmas Ornaments

 - Includes a ribbon to hang the ornament

-- Also includes a romance card that contains a description of the ornament
+- Also includes a romance card with a description of the ornament